-The College of Education offers five, accelerated five-year undergraduate-graduate initial licensure teacher education programs.
+The College of Education offers four, accelerated five-year undergraduate-graduate initial licensure teacher education programs.
 Students begin education coursework and field experiences at the undergraduate level, graduate with their class receiving their bachelor’s degree with a liberal arts or sciences major, and return for one more year during which they complete graduate education coursework, an internship, and a research study.
 Each program concludes with a Masters degree.
 Students in Elementary Education earn a Masters in Science (M.S.) and the Secondary, PreK-12 and Special Education pathways earn a Masters in Education (M.Ed.).

 Five Year Pathways